 Instrumentalists have the opportunity for formal chamber music coaching with members of the artist faculty.

-Students have the opportunity to perform solo and chamber music in Brevard's weekly student recitals.
+Students have the opportunity to perform solo and chamber music in Brevard's student recitals.

 There are formal, required classes for students in Piano, Collaborative Piano, Composition, Classical Guitar, and Opera, and sectional rehearsals for students in Orchestral Studies.

 All BMC students may attend open rehearsals with world-renowned concert soloists.
 Students have the opportunity to attend on-campus orchestra, chamber, solo, and opera performances throughout the summer.

 To apply to Brevard, you must: